Saturday, March 8, 2025

 West End to Ginn Sur Mer

-After clearing customs, we departed on a 3 mile run to Ginn Sur Mer.
-Ginn Sur Mer was a water front development that was never completed.
-We were the first boat to arrive, but many other boats arrived later including an electric power boat and many Power Cats..
+After clearing customs, we departed on a 33-mile run to Ginn Sur Mer.
+Ginn Sur Mer was a waterfront development that was never completed.
+We were the first boat to arrive, but many other ships followed, including an electric power boat and numerous Power Cats.

 Tuesday, March 4, 2025